Do you get lost looking at the hundreds of heating lamp options for reptiles?

 Leopard geckos need, at the least, a light to help regulate the day-night cycle.

-In some cases, the heating mat will be enough for heat, but you still need a light to tell the gecko when it’s rest time and active time.
+In some cases, the heat mat will be enough for heat, but you still need a light to tell the gecko when it’s rest time and active time.

 Should I Turn My Leopard Gecko’s Light Off At Night?